 How can you say that without ever meeting me you ask?
 Let me explain.

-The term sciatica can describe the symptoms you are feeling.
+The term sciatica can describe the symptoms you are feeling (sciatica causing leg pain).
 But it doesn’t describe what causes those symptoms.

 Mere semantics?
 Not really.
 Because ending your sciatic pain doesn’t require finding out what your pain feels like (the symptoms, called sciatica).
 It requires finding out what is causing it (the underlying condition).

 Glad you asked.
 But let’s first clear up what sciatica actually is with a more formal definition to make sure we’re on the same page.